 - Pivoting to open-market-inventory

-With improved platform safety, we were able to lean away from third party inclusion-list buying and instead move into open-market inventory, increasing our reach with selected audiences.
+With improved platform safety, we were able to lean away from third party inclusion-list buying and instead move into open-market inventory, increasing our reach with relevant audiences.

 - Taking control over context